Team-GhostLand/GhostLand7/README.md

 - Added compat mods: LDa Compat *(to better integrate FD and LD)*; Farmer's Cutting: BOP *(as a datapack)*

 #### Notice:
 Although everything pretaining to added files (configs, datapacks, other files) in the above changelog is correct - anything that would take place in the Modrinth Index (added/removed/updated packs/mods) **is currently not present**.
-The state of the index has been reverted to the way it was in in Guzio's version of 7a28 patch, as it's the last-known working modlist.
-This is because of weird issues I'm encountering:
+In other words, all those mentions about „Added compat mods:” or „All mod changes were merged” are... basically lies.
+They didn't happen.
+Instead, the state of the index has been reverted to the way it was in Guzio's version of 7a28 patch, as it's the last-known working modlist and everything mentioned above rather represents the „intended state” of the pack.
+This is because of weird issues I encountered while trying to actually run the game in this „intended state”:
 * The game refuses to launch with FancyMenu enabled, even though it was launching fine on 7a28 (both Guzio's and (as long as they tested it, which I'd guess they did) MidnightSP's version).
 So *somehow*, just by the pure concept of both 7a28 versions combining, FancyMenu managed to break.
 What the fuck???
-* With FM disabled: The game will launch, but there'll be a Mixin conflict between Farmer's Delight and Amendements, which crashes the internal server - but again, I'm gonna guess that it was working fine on MidnightSP's version of 2a28, otherwise it wouldn't've been pushed.
+* With FM disabled: The game will launch, but there'll be a Mixin conflict between Farmer's Delight and Amendments, which crashes the internal server - but again, I'm gonna guess that it was working fine on MidnightSP's version of 7a28, otherwise it wouldn't've been pushed.
 So why would it break now???

-Because of these weird issues - and the fact that 5AM is approaching - I'm afraid there's no other solution than reveting the modlist to 7a28.
-And because Guzio's version is the one that's closer to the „intended state” (no MI; still has LD), that's the one that's been chosen *(that, and I'm probably subconciously favouring my own creation)*.
+Because of these weird issues - and the fact that 5AM is fast approaching - I'm afraid there's no other solution than reveting the modlist to 7a28.
+And because Guzio's version is the one that's closer to the „intended state” (no MI; still has LD; has DNL), that's the one that's been chosen *(that, and I'm probably subconciously favouring my own creation)*.
 To bring it back to that „intended state”, the following mods must be added:
-* Farmer's Delight (+ its addons) *[those added in 7a28-Midnight]*
+- Farmer's Delight (+ its addons) *[those added in 7a28-Midnight]*
-* Powah!
+- Powah!
-* Sliced'n'Diced
+- Sliced'n'Diced
-* ME Requester
+- ME Requester
-* 3d Crops Revamped *(Well..
+- 3d Crops Revamped *(Well..
 That's not a mod, but whatever.)*
-* LDa Compat
+- LDa Compat
-* Farmer's Cutting: BOP *(And neither is this; that's a datapack.)*
+- Farmer's Cutting: BOP *(And neither is this; that's a datapack.)*

 MidnightSP...
 I'm leaving this to you.
 I'm really sorry to be dumping this responsibility onto you, but you're more experienced with this (your patch involoved adding 5/7 of these mods - of 4/5, if we only count real mods) and also you'll be well-slept tommorow, while I'm currently falling asleep on the keyboard from 5AM-ness.
 You're just much better suited to be fixing this than me.

 ### 7a28
 Because our project manager has ~~disappeared without a trace~~ *(ok, this isn't really fair - he DID reboot the VM for us just yesterday, but that's about everything anyone's heard from him for the past few weeks)*, so much so that (despite being mentioned in the creditsas the „branding” behind GhostLand) he isn't even a member of this GH org - and neither me, nor MidnightSP are great at coordinating our efforts - this patch ended up getting submitted twice.
 Whoops.

 *Fun fact: because [our build server](http://130.162.246.47:25575/modules/ci/) only checks for increments in the version number - and MidnightSP has submitted his patch first - the server has never and will never build Guzio's version.
-So - from the perspective of our players - that version is technically lost media.
+So - at least from the perspective of our players - that version is technically lost media.
 Pretty cool!
-(Of course, one might try to build it from source (assuming that my source branch ever reaches the final repo (idk; this is my first merge conflict resoltion ever) - because if it doesn't, then „Guzio's version” is TRULY lost media) - but I doubt any of our players will bother going through this hassle, for no real reason.)*
+(Of course, one might try to build it from source - but I doubt any of our players will bother going through this hassle, for no real reason.)*

 #### Guzio's version
 - Updated: Tectonic, Farm'n'Charm, Zoomify